-This post about Hawaii Big Island vacation tips contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about Hawaii Big Island vacation tips was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 If you want to plan a vacation to Hawaii, the hardest thing can be choosing the best Hawaiian island for your family.

 Out of all the Hawaiian islands combined, vacationing on the Big Island is certainly quite incredible.

 Whether you are planning a Hawaiian vacation for the first time or it’s just your first trip to the Big Island, you need to read this first!